d0x2f/Animate/README.md

 Writting computer graphics binds two of my favourite subjects, programming and mathematics.
 In particlar modern C++ and differential geometry.

 ## TODO
-* Write a method to switch between animations
-  * I'm thinking of a keypress to "switch channels" with the noise animation in between to mast loading times.
 * Move away from GDK resource manager in favor of some other stand alone resource management library.

 ## Requirememts